audit-labs-audits/telcoin-network/docs/consensus/block/README.md

 move to other page:
 ## FLow
-Should batches be built off
+Should batches be built off canonical state or last?